Nandhakish0r/Internet_of_Things-projects/README.md

 <div align="center">

-*Built with Arduino UNO · Part of the IoT Projects series*
+*Built with ❤️ using Arduino UNO · Part of the IoT Projects series*

 </div>